eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 A finite field of order prime $p$, we denote it by $\mathbb F_p$, is a special set of numbers, { $\{1, 2, 3, \ldots, p-1\}$ },  where you can do all the usual math operations (addition, subtraction, multiplication, and division, except by zero) and still follow the rules of arithmetic.

 The "order" of this set is the number of elements it contains, and for a finite field of order prime $p$, this number is a prime number.
-The most common way to create a $\mathbb F_p$ is by taking the set of all integers greathan or equal to $0$ and dividing them by $p$, keeping only the remainders.
+The most common way to create a $\mathbb F_p$ is by taking the set of all integers greater than or equal to $0$ and dividing them by $p$, keeping only the remainders.
 This gives us a set of numbers from $0$ to $p-1$ that can be used for arithmetic operations.
 For example, if $p = 5$, the set would be {0, 1, 2, 3, 4}, and you can add, subtract, multiply, and divide these numbers in a way that follows the rules of arithmetic.
 This set is a finite field of order 5, we denote this by $\mathbb F_5$, because it has exactly 5 elements, and it's a prime number.

 When we do modular arithmetic operations in the finite field $\mathbb F_p$, we have a nice "wrap around" property i.e. the field behaves as if it "wraps around" after reaching $(p - 1)$.

 In genral, when we define a finite field, we define, the order $p$ of the field and an arithemetic operation like addition or multiplication.
 If it is addition, we denote the field by $(\mathbb F_p, +)$.
 If it is multiplication, we denote it by $(\mathbb F^*_p, +)$.
 The `*` is telling us to exclude the zero element from our field so that we can satisfy all the required properties of the finite field i.e. mainly we can divide the numbers and find inverse of all elements.
 If we include the zero element, we can't find the inverse of zero element.

+In the next section, we will learn how generators of a Group enable the KZG commitment scheme to function as an efficient, secure, and verifiable method of committing to polynomials, making it a powerful tool for cryptographic protocols, particularly in blockchain technologies where these properties are very important.

 ### [Group](#group)
-A Group is a similar concept as finite field with some small changes.
-In a Group, we only have one arithmetic operation on the set, usually addition or multiplication as opposed to in a finite field we have addition and multiplication both and this group must satisfy few properties which we will discuss below with an example.
-We denote a Group by ($\mathbb G, +)$ for a Group with addition as the group operation, ($\mathbb G^*, .)$ for Group with multiplication operation; the `*` is telling to exclude zero element to avoid division by zero.
+A Group is conceptually similar to a finite field, although with a few minor variations.
+An important difference is that in a group, we only have one arithmetic operation on the set, typically addition or multiplication as opposed to finite field with both addition and multiplication.
+Similarly to finite field, group elements must have an inverse and meet all its requirements, explained in the example below.

+The notation is ($\mathbb G, +)$ for a Group with addition as the group operation, ($\mathbb G^*, .)$ for Group with multiplication operation; the `*` is telling to exclude zero element to avoid division by zero.

 In the next section we use an example to define a Group.
 This will help develop an intuition on when we call a set of numbers a Group.